kcl-ddh/kiln/docs/source/structure.rst

             * schema
                 * menu — Kiln schema, do not change.
                 * tei — Schema for TEI files.
+                * test — Kiln schema for test-case files, do not change.
             * scripts — JavaScript files and libraries.
             * styles — CSS files and libraries.
             * templates — Templates for content display.